December 13, 2018

 Perhaps they did not grow up in poverty, perhaps they did not experience racism and despair, perhaps they did not have a father who lost all hope and gave up on life.
 Something about the black experience in America gave that old Bluesman a unique quality that cannot be taught or imitated.
 You feel it in every note they play.
 The notes cry out the blues, the guitar becomes an expression of the inner soul.

 I believe it is the same with Krav Maga.
-There is something about life in Israel that gives Krav Maga its cutting edge intensity; there is something about the totality of the Jewish experience that adds force to Krav Maga.
+There is something about life in Israel that gives Krav Maga its cutting-edge intensity; there is something about the totality of the Jewish experience that adds force to Krav Maga.

 When your kids are fighting on the front lines, the same war that you and your fathers fought, while your grandparents survived the generation of the Holocaust or fought in World War Two - that adds something.
 When you grow up knowing that most of the world has been mostly inhospitable to the Jewish people, when you know that there was a time where nearly no place on this planet was safe for your people - that adds something to your Krav Maga intensity.
+That is why we created our unique Tour and Train Israel Experience, so you can experience a little of what we feel, so you can stand in our shoes for two weeks.

 Soldiers in uniform, Jerusalem central bus station.